Eden Royce

-Eden Royce is a black gothic horror writer from Charleston, South Carolina.
+Eden Royce is a black gothic horror writer born in Pennsylvania who grew up in Charleston, South Carolina.
 She references the local Gullah-Geechee culture in her writing.
 As a short story writer her work has appeared in anthologies and magazines such as Apex Magazine, Strange Horizons, as well as two collections of her work.
 She is also known for writing articles and reviews.
-In 2016 Royce was awarded the Diverse Worlds Grant by The Speculative Fiction Foundation.
+In 2016 Royce was awarded the Diverse Worlds Grant by The Speculative Literature Foundation.
 She is married and living in Kent, England.